galeksi/bikeapp-postgres/README.md

 Application is written with Node version v18.10.0.
 Same or later version recommended.
 Application is a monorepo sepperated in folders /server and /client.
+Database is hosted on ElephantSQL and should be accessable with the .env variables.

 Variables in root/.env file: